 Some friends will have a bunch of questions.
 Getting them a great book might address some of their questions and focus their thoughts.
 I love Michael Green’s Jesus for Sceptics.
 You could also point them to relevant articles on the Bethinking website.

-Impact Group material has been deliberately shaped this term to be both nourishing to Christians and totally accessible to those who don’t yet know Him.
-Studies are in the parables of Jesus this term.
+Impact Group material has been deliberately shaped to be both nourishing to Christians and totally accessible to those who don’t yet know Him.
 Impact Groups are a great place to get into the Bible and get a taste of Christian community.

 Uncover seeker Bible studies make it easy for any Christian student to open the Bible with their friends.
 What better way to show off more of what Jesus is like than exploring one of the eye-witness accounts?
 There are great tips here on using Uncover John online, and also details of how to get physical copies if you’d prefer.